chuckwolber/cctools/ccct/README.md

 * [`google-auth-oauthlib`](https://pypi.org/project/google-auth-oauthlib/)

-If you use [`pip3`](https://pypi.org/project/pip/), you can install them all at
+If you use [`pip3`](https://pypi.org/project/pip/), you can install them all at once in a virtual environment:
-once:
 ```
+python3 -m venv .venv
+source .venv/bin/activate
 pip3 install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib ofxtools
+deactivate
 ```

 ### Google Stuff
 Google does not appear to have a simple "hobbyist" process for programmatically accessing your own Google Drive content.
 You have to create a cloud project, add the Google Sheets API to the project, generate OAuth credentials that are stored locally in the form of a JSON file, and then add yourself to the project as a test user.

 I found the [Google Sheets Python quickstart](https://developers.google.com/sheets/api/quickstart/python) to be quite helpful with the above.
 The following steps are a distilled version.